bethany-j-allen/Total-Evidence-Tutorial/README.md

 ## The data

 The dataset we are using was published by {% cite Grimm2015 --file Total-Evidence-Tutorial/master-refs.bib %}.
-They used the dataset to investigate the impact of clock model choices on phylogenetic inference, between analyses conducted via "node dating" in BEAST2, "total-evidence dating" in MrBayes and "fossilised birth-death" dating in FDPPDiv.
+They used the dataset to investigate the impact of clock model choices on phylogenetic inference, between analyses conducted via "node dating" in BEAST2, "total-evidence dating" in MrBayes and "fossilised birth-death dating" in FDPPDiv.
 The genetic sequences comprise a concatenation of seven plastid DNA sites, collated by {% cite Metzgar2008 --file Total-Evidence-Tutorial/master-refs.bib %}.
 The morphological data describe characteristics of the plants' rhizomes, or underground stems, and are taken from {% cite Bomfleur2015 --file Total-Evidence-Tutorial/master-refs.bib %}.

 The dataset describes 33 "operational taxonomic units", or biological entities which lie at the tips of our phylogeny.
 These include four species of _Leptopteris_, and three species of _Todea_, with the remaining tips belonging to the genus _Osmunda_.
-Most are independent species, while four are individuals which all belong to _Osmunda cinnamomea_: fossils from the Cretaceous of Canada, and the Neogene of Japan and the USA, alongside a genetic sequence for living _Osmunda cinnamomea_, each of which are represented as separate tips.
+Most are independent species, while four are individuals which all belong to _Osmunda cinnamomea_: fossils from the Cretaceous of Canada and the Neogene of Japan and the USA, alongside a genetic sequence for living _Osmunda cinnamomea_, each of which are represented as separate tips.

 We will now explore the nuances of our two data input files: these are _Osmundaceae dna.nex_ for our genetic sequences, and _Osmundaceae morph.nex_ for our morphological data.